NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

             ```bash
             java -jar "DolphinBot-[version].jar" -profiles="bot#1;bot#2;bot#3;..."
             ```
-            - **Warning**: If the `-profiles` option is absented, it will load all bots in profile config by default.
+            - **Warning**: If the `--profiles` option is absented, it will load all bots in profile config by default.
    2. **Advanced Configurations (optional)**
       If you want to access more advanced configs, you can edit `mc.bot.config.json`.
       An example for configuring this file: